Fernandamenass/com111-class/Portfolio/04-BootstrapShowcase/README.md

 - Badges with image and action
 - Breadcrumbs with icons
 - Loading buttons
-- Carousel with title and text
+- Carousel with title and text (Done)
 - Hero with centered screenshot
 - Scrollspy
 - Toast